 The Firm also states and monitors additional internal thresholds over and above the OFTR and the LATR.
 These additional internal thresholds are determined using a number of stress tests performed on a range of key business and market risks.
 Any triggers or breaches would be immediately escalated in line with the internal escalation framework.

 6 Remuneration Policy and Practices

-PGIMPALT is subject the FCA's MIFIDPRU Remuneration Code set out in SYSC 19G as a non-SNI MIFIDPRU investments firm subject to the standard remuneration requirements.
+PPA is subject to the FCA's MIFIDPRU Remuneration Code set out in SYSC 19G as a non-SNI MIFIDPRU investment firm subject to the standard remuneration requirements.

 6.1 Remuneration Policy